Professor Nicole F. Bell

 Professor Nicole Bell is a theoretical physicist at the University of Melbourne.

-What are the fundamental building blocks of which the Universe is made and what are the laws which govern them?
-Understanding Nature at the most basic level is the ultimate goal of my research.
+What are the fundamental building blocks of which the Universe is made and what are the laws of Nature which govern them?
+Understanding Universe at the most basic level is the ultimate goal of my research.
 As a theoretical physicist working at the intersection of particle physics and astrophysics, I use clues from particle physics experiments, astrophysical observations, and beyond, to understand the fundamental interactions and matter of the subnuclear world.
 Topics of particular interest include:

 – Dark Matter